kairosity/mp2-tunnel-focus/testing.md

 ## countdownClickStartHelper()

-__FUNCTION SUMMARY:__  This function collates all elements and functions common to both countdownClickStart functions (detailed below) in one function in order to refactor code an save space.
+__FUNCTION SUMMARY:__  This function collates all elements and functions common to both countdownClickStart functions (detailed below) in one function in order to refactor code and save space.
 It takes two parameters: countdownClickStartHelper(countdownType, countdownNumber)

 ## countDown15ClickStart()